How to reclaim unfair bank charges

 - You’re in real financial hardship.
 For example, if you’re struggling to buy necessities and pay bills, or you’ve lost your job.

 - You’re stuck in a spiral of charges.
-This might be the case if the charges keep putting you into the red, and the overdraft keeps costing you more in charges.
+This might happen if the charges keep putting you into the red, and the overdraft keeps costing you more in charges.

 How to claim back bank charges